Supporting Trans Volunteers through the Appointment and Vetting Process

 An adult in Scouting who is transitioning (in the process of moving from their assigned gender into their chosen or acquired gender) may legally change their name and therefore wish to update their name within their membership record on Compass.

-To do so, the Member's line manager should contact The Scout Information Centre to verify that they have seen proof of the name change (e.g. driving licence or bank statement), enabling the changes to be made.
+To do so, the Member's line manager should contact The Scout Support Centre to verify that they have seen proof of the name change (e.g. driving licence or bank statement), enabling the changes to be made.
 Name changes are most commonly requested via the Appointments Secretary or relevant Commissioner, where confidentiality is of up-most importance, the line manager is appropriate.

 Once the current name is added, no previous names are visible within the Compass portal and there would be no evidence to other Members that a change has been made.